“Everything you thought you knew about women’s colleges will evaporate in the midst of this powerful and warm community.”

 - Agnes Scott’s mission is to educate women to think deeply, live honorably, and engage the intellectual and social challenges of their times.

-- Agnes Scott College fosters an environment in which women can develop high expectations for themselves as individuals, scholars, professionals, and citizens of the world.
+- Agnes Scott College fosters an environment in which students can develop high expectations for themselves as individuals, scholars, professionals, and citizens of the world.

 - Agnes Scott is a top producer of U.S. Fulbright grant recipients, as determined by The Chronicle of Higher Education.

 - The student-governed Honor Code dates back to 1906 and promotes a high level of integrity and ethics on campus.
-By assuming responsibility for promoting high standards of behavior and ethical ideals, students take the lead in establishing a community of respect.
 Benefits of the Honor Code include unproctored and self-scheduled exams.

 - Distinguished alumnae include: Georgia’s first female Rhodes Scholar; Fulbright, Goldwater, Truman, Rhodes, Pickering, and Gates Millennium scholarship winners; the Chief Justice of the South Carolina Supreme Court; the CEO of Ann Taylor; Pulitzer Prize, Grammy, Oscar, and Tony winners; and the first woman to chair the Federal Commodity Futures Trading Commission.

 - 100% of tenure-track faculty hold the most advanced degree in their field; of these, approximately 70% are women or gender non-conforming.